JMDKC/artangled-hugo/content/posts/2024-06-22-levy-massimo.md

 Levy added a carpet to the gallery’s floor, giving more of a plush atmosphere, but also allowing her to fix her impossibly wobbly forms to something, discreetly, so they don't fall over.
 In each room, her lamp-like, wall-mounted glass works strain outwards, the bulbous heads encased in metal claws, trying to get a better look at us.

-In a video accompanying the show, the artist adds that her inspirations ranged from the Art Noveau to photos of insects (the chair legs, looked at again, are very bug-like).
+In a video accompanying the show, the artist adds that her inspirations ranged from Art Noveau to photos of insects (the chair legs, looked at again, are very bug-like).
 It’s an arresting collection, grabbing our attention as surely as steel grips glass.

 _Hannah Levy: Bulge is at Massimo de Carlo (London).
 23 May - 22 June 2024_